-The Board has delegated authority to management for decisions in the normal course of business, subject to specified limits and thresholds.
-Oversight of decisions that are delegated by the Board is retained through a robust reporting framework, central to which are effective relationships with the Board Committees, the Chief Executive, the Executive Director, Group Finance and Commercial and the Executive Committee.
+The Board has delegated authority to

+management for decisions in the normal

+course of business, subject to specified

+decisions that are delegated by the Board

-There is ongoing financial and operational reporting to the Board, with papers made available electronically to each Board member sufficiently in advance of each meeting to allow adequate time to review and consider matters for discussion/ decision.
+framework, central to which are effective relationships with the Board Committees, reporting to the Board, with papers made available electronically to each Board and consider matters for discussion/ decision.
 The Board papers include the minutes of Board Committee meetings.
-The Board evaluation conducted in 2023 made some suggestions relating to Board paper formats which will be actioned in 2024.